hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/221_ramakrishna.md

-lifetime amidst ancient Sanskrit literature; but notwithstanding this, it does not imply that in the Professor's imagination India is still echoing as of old with Vedic hymns, with her sky clouded with sacrificial smoke, with many a Vasishtha, Vishvâmitra, Janaka, and Yâjnavalkya, with her every home blooming with a Gârgi or a Maitreyi and herself guided by the Vedic rules or canons of Grihya-Sutra.
+lifetime amidst ancient Sanskrit literature; but notwithstanding this, it does not imply that in the Professor's imagination India is still echoing as of old with Vedic hymns, with her sky clouded with sacrificial smoke, with many a Vasishtha, Vishvāmitra, Janaka, and Yājnavalkya, with her every home blooming with a Gārgi or a Maitreyi and herself guided by the Vedic rules or canons of Grihya-Sutra.

 The Professor, with ever-watchful eyes, keeps himself well-informed of